Third-tier Mansfield stuns Premier League team Burnley for another FA Cup shock

 Burton, fighting against relegation in the third tier of English soccer, went toe-to-toe with top flight West Ham - forcing the game into extra time at the Pirelli Stadium.

-It took a 95th-minute goal from substitute Crysencio Summerville to separate the teams.
+It took a 95th-minute solo goal from substitute Crysencio Summerville to separate the teams.

 A red card for West Ham's Freddie Potts six minutes later meant there were still some nerves before the final whistle was blown.